 Did you know that Rubiks Coaching was featured on the Top 50 Vancouver Blogs?
 Give us a like and follow our blog to get the latest and greatest insight on leadership tips!

 Delegating is tough indeed.
 If you really think about it, the art of delegation is a combination of letting go and not feeling like you’re dumping work on someone else.
-Many leaders tell me they hesitate delegating because:
+Many leaders tell me they hesitate to delegate because:

 - The employee is not doing the task the way the leader would.